 In general terms, 1 to 11 remain the most coveted numbers.
 They are the pure, classic numbers of superstars and the soccer gods.
 In modern times the numbers in the teens and low 20s have become sought after due to 23 man world cup rosters.

 Only in the last ten to fifteen years with the advent of the massive squads of large teams have we begun to see numbers in the 30s and 40s come into play.
-As an example, Spain by rule uses numbers 1 to 25 and France 1 to 30.
+As examples, Spain by rule uses numbers 1 to 25 and France 1 to 30.

 With the more recent aberrations of media hype and marketing strangeness, we see numbers like 66 and 99 in countries without number rules.